Bolsonaro supporters try to invade police HQ as post-election tensions spark | Law-Order

 Supporters of far-right Brazilian President Jair Bolsonaro on Monday attempted to invade the federal police headquarters in Brasilia, the capital, protesting the arrest of an indigenous leader in the first major flash of post-election violence.
 Television images, as well as videos shared by federal police officers with Reuters, showed burned-out cars, a bus that had been set on fire, and the sound of explosions and what appeared to be rubber bullets being fired.

 Bolsonaro supporters, wearing their trademark yellow national soccer jerseys, could be seen rushing from the scene with sticks and throwing rubble.
-The attempted invasion came after Supreme Court Justice Alexandre de Moraes, who has led controversial probes into Bolsonaro and his allies, on Monday ordered the temporary arrest of José Acácio Serere Xavante for allegedly carrying out anti-democratic acts.
+In another video, they could be seen trying to push a bus off a bridge in Brasilia.
+The attempted invasion came after Supreme Court Justice Alexandre de Moraes, who has led probes into Bolsonaro and his allies, on Monday ordered the temporary arrest of José Acácio Serere Xavante for allegedly carrying out anti-democratic acts.

-It came on the same day that the country's federal electoral court (TSE) certified the Oct.
+It came on the same day that the federal electoral court (TSE) certified the Oct.
 30 election victory of Bolsonaro's leftist rival, Luiz Inacio Lula da Silva, as president.
-After months of baseless suggestions that the country's electronic voting system is liable to fraud, Bolsonaro has yet to concede defeat to Lula, but he has not blocked the handover of power.
-The incident raises major security concerns about Jan.
-1, when Lula takes office.
+After months of baseless suggestions that the electronic voting system is liable to fraud, Bolsonaro has yet to concede defeat to Lula, but he has not blocked the handover of power.
+The incident rekindles memories of the Jan.
+6 invasion of the U.S. Capitol by supporters of former U.S. President Donald Trump, Bolsonaro's political idol.
+It also raises security concerns about Jan.
+1, when Lula takes office in a public ceremony in Brasilia.

+Senator Randolfe Rodrigues, a key Lula aide, said there were concerns about the physical safety of Lula and Vice President-elect Geraldo Alckmin, as protesters had surrounded the hotel where he is staying in Brasilia.
+However, Lula's team denied reports that Lula would be removed from the hotel by chopper.
+Brazil's incoming justice minister, Flavio Dino, tweeted that Lula's security was guaranteed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)